How This Heiltsuk Man Is Revolutionizing Archeology with His Cultural Knowledge

 Flames from the Donnie Creek wildfire burning along a ridge-top near Fort St John, B.C.

-Forest Watchdog Urges Immediate Action As Uncontrolled BC Wildfires Continue to Burn
+Forest Watchdog Urges Immediate Action as Uncontrolled BC Wildfires Continue to Burn

 Wildland firefighters in B.C. are trained to work in demanding conditions, from severe heat and swarms of bugs to challenging terrain.
 The BC Wildfire Service employs around 1,200 firefighters yearly, who work on one of four crew types spread throughout the province over six fire centres: Initial Attack, Unit Crew, Rapattack, and Parattack.